stitchdata/docs/_destinations/redshift/connecting-redshift-ssh-tunnel.md

   - title: "Create a bastion in your VPC"
     anchor: "create-bastion-in-vpc"
     content: |
       Next, you’ll launch an EC2 instance to serve as the SSH bastion.
+This publicly accessible instance will act as an intermediary, forwarding the traffic from Stitch through an encrypted tunnel to your private Redshift cluster.

-This instance must reside in the same VPC as the Redshift cluster.
+      **Note**: This instance must reside in the same VPC as the Redshift cluster.
     substeps:

       - title: "Configure the EC2 instance"